honeydipper/honeydipper/docs/workflow.md

 ### Expanding `run_kubernetes`

-If `run_kubernetes` only supports builtin types or predefined steps, it won't be too useful in a lot of places.
+If `run_kubernetes` only supports built-in types or predefined steps, it won't be too useful in a lot of places.
 Luckily, it is very easy to expand the workflow to support more things.

 To add a new step type, just extend the `_default` context under `start_kube_job` in the `script_types` field.